mspraggs/pyQCD/README.md

 * 1000 configuration measurements with 50 lattice updates between configurations
 * No link smearing on measurements

-At the moment the run script measures the plaquette expectation value of each configuration and the expectation values of all sizes of temporal-spatial Wilson loops for each configuration.
+For measurements to be made, at least one of the flags -P, -W, -C and -p must be specified (see below).
+These will measure and store the mean plaquette value, the average Wilson loops, the entire gauge field and the Wilson propagators, respectively.
 These results will be dumped into a directory names after the run date and time and the simulation parameters.
 The postprocessing.py script can be used to analyze the results from the simulation.
 Running the script should give you an interactive command prompt, allowing you to select the appropriate dataset, then allowing you to manipulate the data in several ways.

 Taking it Further
 -----------------